 What kind of timber is used to make ercol furniture?

-ercol work with solid wood and wood veneers.
-We use elm, beech, ash, oak and walnut.
-These hardwoods are mainly from North America, Europe and China where the forests are sustainable.
-Which timber we use depends on which best suits the particular design.
+ercol work with solid wood and wood veneers, we use ash, oak and walnut, which timber we use depends on what best suits the particular design.

 What finishes can I have on my furniture in?